VesOps/Algorithmics/README.md

 <table><tbody><tr><th><p><strong>Outcomes</strong></p></th><th><p><strong>Marks allocated</strong></p></th><th><p><strong>Assessment tasks</strong></p></th></tr><tr><td><p><strong>Outcome 3</strong></p><p>Explain the historical context for the emergence of computer science as a field and discuss modern machine learning techniques and the philosophical issues they raise.</p></td><td><p><strong>50</strong></p></td><td><p>Select at least one task from the following:</p><ul><li>a response to a case study or stimulus material</li><li>a written report</li><li>an annotated visual report</li><li>an oral report</li><li>structured questions.</li></ul></td></tr><tr><td><p><strong>Total marks</strong></p></td><td><p><strong>50</strong></p></td><td></td></tr></tbody></table>

-School-assessed Task
+## School-assessed Task

 The student’s level of achievement in Unit 3 Outcome 3, Unit 4 Outcome 1 and Unit 4 Outcome 2 will be assessed through a School-assessed Task.

-Contribution to final assessment

-The School-assessed Task contributes 20 per cent to the study score.
+The School-assessed Task contributes 20% to the study score.

 <table><tbody><tr><th><p><strong>Outcomes</strong></p></th><th><p><strong>Assessment tasks</strong></p></th></tr><tr><td><p><strong>Unit 3</strong></p><p><strong>Outcome 3</strong></p><p>Design suitable solutions for real-world problems that require the integration of algorithms and data types, including the communication of solutions and their justification.</p></td><td rowspan="3"><p>The design of a data model and algorithm combination to solve a real-world/applied problem, including:</p><ul><li>a specification of the problem</li><li>a consideration of multiple solution options</li><li>the selection of a suitable, coherent, clear and fit-for-purpose solution</li></ul><p><strong>AND</strong></p><p>A formal time complexity analysis of the designed algorithm for the applied problem and an explanation of the consequences of these results on the algorithm’s real-world application.</p><p><strong>AND</strong></p><p>A design of an improved data model and algorithm combination to solve the applied problem, including:</p><ul><li>the selection of an efficient, coherent and fit-for-purpose solution</li><li>a time complexity analysis</li><li>a comparison to the original solution.</li></ul></td></tr><tr><td><p><strong>Unit 4</strong></p><p><strong>Outcome 1</strong></p><p>Establish the efficiency of simple algorithms and explain soft limits of computability.</p></td></tr><tr><td><p><strong>Unit 4</strong></p><p><strong>Outcome 2</strong></p><p>Solve a variety of information problems using algorithm design patterns and explain how heuristics can address the intractability of problems.</p></td></tr></tbody></table>

-External assessment
+## External assessment

 The level of achievement for Units 3 and 4 is also assessed by an end-of-year examination.

 Contribution to final assessment

-The examination will contribute 60 per cent to the study score.
+The examination will contribute 60% to the study score.

-End-of-year examination

-Description
+### Description

 The examination will be set by a panel appointed by the VCAA.
 All the key knowledge and key skills that underpin the outcomes in Units 3 and 4 are examinable.

-Conditions
+### Conditions

 The examination will be completed under the following conditions: